Ooey, gooey, fried goat cheesy goodness!

-For the last few years I have constantly been hearing about these “fried goat cheese balls” by the staff at Sur.
+For the last few years I have constantly been hearing about these “fried goat cheese balls” by the staff at Sur on Vanderpump Rules.

-Every time I heard them talk about these tasty bites of ooey, gooey, cheesiness my mouth would literally begin to salivate.
-(Not the best thing since I normally watch these guilty pleasure shows when I’m running on the treadmill!)
+Every time they talked about these tasty bites of ooey, gooey, cheesiness my mouth would begin to salivate.
+(Not ideal since I normally watch my reality TV shows while running on a treadmill.
+LOL)

 Goat cheese, herbs, honey, Panko breadcrumbs, flour, and an egg as the ingredients for a fried goat cheese recipe.

 • Herbs.
-Fresh rosemary and thyme are used in this recipe.
-However, dried herbs can also be substituted.
+Fresh rosemary and thyme were tested in this recipe.
+However, dried herbs can also be substituted, you’ll just want to decrease the amount used by half.

 • Panko Breadcrumbs.
 This gives the goat cheese a super crispy texture.
 Again, a gluten-free breadcrumb is used but a regular brand can be substituted if you are not gluten-free.